-December 2nd - The Impact for Women
+December 2nd - The Impact on Women

 Women have been disproportionately impacted by the impact of COVID-19 on healthcare and the economy.
 Facing the dual burden of an economic crisis and a healthcare crisis, women face increased expectations and demands as caregivers, diminished wages from government-imposed lockdown measures, and threats of gender-based violence.
 Women likewise are on the front lines of the COVID-19 response, from serving in roles as community health workers to contact tracers to leading government and regional response efforts.
 The panel will explore the impact of COVID-19 on women and the societal and government response.